pachyderm/docs-content/2.3.x/reference/pipeline-spec.md

 ### Reprocess Datums (optional)

-Per default, Pachyderm avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
+Per default, {{%productName%}} avoids repeated processing of unchanged datums (i.e., it processes only the datums that have changed and skip the unchanged datums).
 This [**incremental behavior**](https://docs.pachyderm.com/latest/concepts/pipeline-concepts/datum/relationship-between-datums/#example-1-one-file-in-the-input-datum-one-file-in-the-output-datum) ensures efficient resource utilization.
 However, you might need to alter this behavior for specific use cases and **force the reprocessing of all of your datums systematically**.
 This is especially useful when your pipeline makes an external call to other resources, such as a deployment or triggering an external pipeline system.
 Set `"reprocess_spec": "every_job"` in order to enable this behavior.

 {{% notice note %}}
  About the default behavior.

 `"reprocess_spec": "until_success"` is the default behavior.
-To mitigate datums failing for transient connection reasons, Pachyderm automatically [retries user code three (3) times before marking a datum as failed](https://docs.pachyderm.com/latest/troubleshooting/pipeline-troubleshooting/#introduction).
+To mitigate datums failing for transient connection reasons, {{%productName%}} automatically [retries user code three (3) times before marking a datum as failed](https://docs.pachyderm.com/latest/troubleshooting/pipeline-troubleshooting/#introduction).
 Additionally, you can [set the  `datum_tries`](https://docs.pachyderm.com/latest/reference/pipeline-spec/#datum-tries-optional) field to determine the number of times a job attempts to run on a datum when a failure occurs.

 Let's compare `"until_success"` and `"every_job"`: